 1. A commitment to leveraging the data to impact positive change

-Receiving quality data is the first step in a successful contact centre benchmark.
+Receiving quality data is the first step in a successful contact center benchmark.
 Making a concerted effort to learn from the data provided and use the data to affect change requires an internal commitment inclusive of an owner, team and defined set of actions and outcomes.
-Considering how busy contact centres are and the realities of day-to-day operations, change will not occur without internal alignment to a common goal and a sustained commitment to achieving it.
+Considering how busy contact centers are and the realities of day-to-day operations, change will not occur without internal alignment to a common goal and a sustained commitment to achieving it.

 2. A desire to understand and learn from your peers

-Benchmarks are ideal when contact centres can compare themselves against one another in industry.
+Benchmarks are ideal when contact centers can compare themselves against one another in an industry.
 Industry benchmarks allow for a true “apples to apples” comparison and provide the most robust and helpful data comparison.
 As part of the process, the exercise presents a terrific opportunity to share best practices without giving away any trade secrets.
 As we have witnessed from experience, peer benchmarks can be highly beneficial for everyone when done correctly.

 3. Finding the budget, resources, and time commitment